 During the exam, you will be asked not to talk or move so the baseline of the heartbeat remains pure.
 The exam takes about 12-15 minutes.

-While some people worry about the risk of electrocution during an EKG, Dr. Burke assures that the electrodes only record electrical activity of your heart and do not emit electricity.
+While some people worry about the risk of electrocution during an EKG, Dr. Burke assures that the electrodes only record the electrical activity of your heart and do not emit electricity.

-Other Types of EKG
+Other types of EKG